vincentnam/docker_datalake/deployment_scripts/ansible/README.md

 ### TODO :

 - Add user in docker group (to allow to use docker without privileged) only accessible with SSH key and without password.
+- Remove all "become: yes" -> a specific configuration on different hosts has to be done, "become:yes" is the easiest way to deploy it for a first step.
+- Change user owner for Airflow files (.env)